tucq88/near-playbook/content/en/best-practices.md

 Turning your educational business into a thriving and expanding business will largely depend on your ability to understand the context you are operating in, and your capacity to tailor strategies around it.
 While this guide serves as a source of insights, practical guidance, and perhaps inspiration, it is your own creativity and judgment that will make these principles come to life and evolve with experience.

 # Final Words
-Our team truly hopes you find these materials useful and that they will help you build your own educational business together with NEAR.

-If after reading these you have questions, feedback or any feelings to share please reach out to us.
-We will be happy to meet you, Web3 entrepreneurs!

-Good luck!
+We have done our best to make this guide handy for you.
+Should you have any further questions or if you need help implementing your regional business on NEAR, do not hesitate to reach out to us!